 Here is how the funding breaks down:

-In 2022, SSAs can retain up to 5% of the NSGP funding they secure for nonprofits throughout their state for the purpose of management and administration.
-Prior to this year, states received no earmarked money for the management and administration of funds.
+In 2023 – just as in 2022 – SSAs can retain up to 5% of the NSGP funding they secure for nonprofits throughout their state for management and administration.
+Before this year, states received no earmarked money for managing and administering funds.

-At the same time, as a nonprofit who receives NSGP funds through your SSA, you can spend up to 5% of your total grant on the management and administration of funds.
+At the same time, as a nonprofit that receives NSGP funds through your SSA, you can spend up to 5% of your total grant on managing and administering funds.
 This gives you greater control and flexibility in installing the right security solution for your organization.

-In addition, the Nonprofit Security Grant Program wants to help protect two groups in particular: a) churches and other nonprofits in underserved communities, and b) nonprofits and churches that have yet to apply for this grant.
+In addition, the Nonprofit Security Grant Program wants to help protect two groups: a) churches and other nonprofits in underserved communities and b) nonprofits and churches that have yet to apply for this grant.

 MCA Security Solutions for Nonprofits